ARTISTS

 Theaster Gates is an artist and social innovator.
 Through the expansiveness of his approach as a thinker, maker, and builder, Gates expands the role of the artist as an agent of change.
 His performative practice, and visual works find roots in Black knowledge, history, and archives.
 Gates studied sculpture, ceramics, and urban planning, and he has received acclaim for projects that have contributed to the revitalization of neighborhoods on Chicagoʼs South Side.
 This residential building in Former Earthenware Pipe Factory (Maruri-Tokan), has been dormant since 2017.
 Gates has converted this vacant space into The Listening House, a platform for music, wellness, and ceramic research.

-His ongoing preoccupation with Tokoname has been informed by a series of research trips and encounters with makers across Japan, the first being a residency in 1999 where he studied ceramics with master potters.
-In 2004, Gates participated in The International Workshop of Ceramic Art in Tokoname (IWCAT), that invites ceramicists from abroad to engage with local residents and makers.
+The artists ongoing preoccupation with Tokoname has been informed by a series of research trips and encounters with makers across Japan, the first being in 2004 when Gates participated in The International Workshop of Ceramic Art in Tokoname (IWCAT), an annual international exchange program that invites ceramic artists from abroad to Tokoname to engage with local residents and makers.
 Gates has been a frequent visitor to the region ever since.
 For Gates, ceramics is a form of expression, where one can create a new world from oneʼs own hands and imagination–an idea that resonates with other artworks and projects.

 In recent years, Gates has been exploring the concept of “AfroMingei,” which combines Japanese philosophy and Black identity to expand the possibilities of cultural hybridization.
 The Listening House, which combines Tokonameʼs ceramic culture with Black culture, is informed by this concept.
 It will serve as a studio, workshop, and space for music events.
 A collection of records of Black soul music and experimental jazz acquired by Gates from his late friend, ceramicist Marva Jolly (1937–2012) is a core facet of The Listening House.
 This project serves as a tribute to Marva Jolly and her legacy while celebrating Black music and ceramic histories.
 The space is punctuated by images from the Johnson Publishing Collection, and neon sculptures inspired by the paintings of Agnes Martin, and W.E.B Du Boisʼs statistical data charts which visualize the presence of the Black experience in America at the turn of the 20th century.